kineticadb/grafana-kinetica-datasource/E2E_TESTS_README.md

 Our E2E testing strategy is **brutally pragmatic**: we only test what actually works across versions.

 **What we achieved**:
-- ✅ 7 stable tests across supported Grafana versions (12.3.0+)
+- ✅ 7 stable tests across supported Grafana versions (12.3.0+), plus 3 conditional
+  variable tests that need a live database and self-skip in CI
 - ✅ CI passes consistently (no flaky tests)
 - ✅ Clear signal when real bugs occur
 - ✅ Honest acknowledgment of limitations